coverclock/com-diag-rustler/README.md

 an important feature.

-In the past few years of consulting on embedded product development projects, I've seen a trend in companies bringing in an embedded expert (me) to handle the low level stuff in C or C++, and use much less expensive devlopers working in, for example, Python or JavaScript, to do the higher level development.
+In the past few years of consulting on embedded product development projects, I've seen a trend in clients bringing in an embedded expert (me) to handle the low level stuff in C or C++, and use much less expensive devlopers working in, for example, Python or JavaScript, to do the higher level development.
 With Rust, I would expect this times ten, providing you could find an actual legitimate Rust expert at all.
-While I appreciate the Rust strategy of making thread race conditions or memory leaks virtually impossible by stringent compile time checking, you have to compare that with the cost of writing Rust code; the economics of this aren't clear to me.
+While I appreciate the Rust strategy of making thread race conditions or memory leaks virtually impossible by stringent compile time checking, you have to compare that with the cost of writing Rust code; the economics of this eludes me.
 You have the choice between finding an experienced Rust developer, or finding an experienced C or C++ developer who can write code without such flaws.
-I suspect it is a lot easier to do the latter.
+I suspect that as difficult as the latter is, it is a lot easier than the former, even though the correctness of the Rust code is probably more credible.

 Or you could just write in Go, and get to market a lot quicker.